ArminKleinert/shaza/README.md

 ## TODO List

+- Make `(random rand min max)` work with negative values.
+- Implement and fix functions for bit-manipulations (in `math.sz`)
 - Enable type induction for lambdas:
   ``delegate (i) {...}``
 - Write documentation for `meta` and anonymous arguments.
 - Make Shaza self-hosting step-by-step.
-- Implement tail-recursion and make compiler turn statements into expressions.
+- Implement tail-recursion and make compiler turn statements into expressions for real.
 - Test corner-cases of :alias and :export-as meta.
   (What if we use D names?)
 - Make code more efficient (there is a lot of copying